Cactoidal/Stardust/contracts/README.md

 https://github.com/Cactoidal/Stardust/assets/115384394/c80441d5-df7f-4104-ae2e-5999b6507ac2

 I find there are certain moments in programming that feel miraculous, like when my cross-chain secret-hashing contract and my space commerce game work together properly on the first deployment.
 I'm very happy to report that I was able to loop back and forth between Fuji and Mumbai, selling cargo both times, which would only be possible by validating the pilot's cargo hash on the destination chain.
-I thought testing this part would be a nightmare, but I guess the work I did testing the parts individually was sufficient.
+I thought testing this part would be a nightmare, but I guess the work I did testing the components individually was sufficient.

 Now, if only I could make blockspace reliably turn the proper color upon arrival...